cleiver/GoStack11---GoBarber-Backend/README.md

 For now the code is as I have learnt during the course.
 However, I'm planning in improve it further with some alterations and more functionalities.
 I also plan to make it available online for demonstration.

 ## Installing
-This API just need NodeJs and a Postgres database to run.
+This API runs on NodeJs and needs Postgres, MongoDB and Redis.

 ```
 git clone git@github.com:cleiver/GoStack11---GoBarber-Backend.git GoBarberAPI